 I always wanted to add a professional degree to my education and apprenticeship.
 That intention increased the more I became involved in management topics within my company.
-At the beginning, it was not my plan to apply for an MBA programme.
+In the beginning, it was not my plan to apply for an MBA programme.
 Looking at my professional experience as a pilot, I was considering a Master of Science in Aviation Management at a university abroad to gain further job-related knowledge.

-I realized how fragile the aviation industry is and how harmful external influences can be to a highly crisis-sensitive industry.
+I realised how fragile the aviation industry is and how harmful external influences can be to a highly crisis-sensitive industry.
 In fact, the aviation industry turned out to be one of the most affected industries by the current pandemic.
-It is also the sector which will have to deal with economical and financial consequences the longest, while other industries will improve faster and in a sustainable way.
+It is also the sector which will have to deal with economic and financial consequences the longest, while other industries will improve faster and in a sustainable way.

-This taught me to be more flexible and open towards a more general management education: An MBA that is widely accepted, recognized, and valued by many other global industries.
+This taught me to be more flexible and open towards a more general management education: An MBA that is widely accepted, recognised and valued by many other global industries.
 A programme which, ensures excellent career perspectives independently of the aviation industry.

 As an MBA graduate, I qualify for a large selection of leadership positions, not only in the aviation industry.
 Looking back on the past five months, I am impressed with what I have been able to learn and how the lessons were taught.
 Each module offered so much input and some of the professors’ quotes will stay with me long after the programme.
 I really appreciate learning in a small group of 60 students, getting to know all my fellow classmates and learning from them as well.
-Moreover, Frankfurt School is really organized: Documents and case studies are made available through our e-learning platform.
+Moreover, Frankfurt School is really organised: Documents and case studies are made available through our e-learning platform.
 Exams can be written on the same platform and it is also possible for students to upload their written assignments there – all easy to handle.